Tropico 6: Gameplay

 As in the other games in the series, the player assumes the role of "El Presidente", the leader of the Caribbean island nation of Tropico.
 Similarly to Tropico 5, there are four eras: The Colonial era, the World Wars era, the Cold War era, and the modern era.
 Unlike previous games in the series, where Tropico consisted of only one island, Tropico 6 allows players to build on an archipelago of smaller islands, allowing players to build bridges (in the World Wars era and later) from their starting island to the other islands in the chain.

 According to senior content designer Johannes Pfeiffer, Tropico 6 has "fully simulated" citizens, where the actions of El Presidente's government towards the citizenry can have an effect on productivity, and possibly even result in a revolt.
 In addition to customizing their own El Presidente (as either male or female), players can also customize the presidential palace.

+Campaign

+Unlike previous Tropico Games, 6 does not have an overarching campaign.
+Rather, the first Mission (where the Presidente manages to secure independence from the Crown and meets his future second-in-command, Penultimo) and the last Mission (where the Player needs to defend Tropico from the various schemes of British Aristocrat Lord Roger Wyndham, eventually culminating in El Presidente managing to destroy Wyndham's Weather control machine and rendering him a non-threat) are the only linear ones, with all other ones implied to take place at some unspecified time (only sometimes recognizing the first mission as canon).